johnaoss/homelab-stack/README.md

 ### The Lounge

-(The Lounge)[https://thelounge.github.io] is a beautifully made, web-based IRC client / bouncer.
+[The Lounge](https://thelounge.github.io) is a beautifully made, web-based IRC client / bouncer.
 I had used WeeChat before to talk to my coworkers who refused to use Slack, but gave up after missing out on entire, relatively important conversations.
 The Lounge prevents this by constantly having a session attached to the IRC server, so I can close my browser without having to log out of IRC.

 #### Installation

-This requires Docker to use, and once installed is pretty easy!
+This requires Docker to use, and once installed is pretty easy to setup.

 ```bash
 $ docker pull thelounge/lounge